Understanding Interface Tools

 Radio Button tool: Displays a mutually exclusive option in an app.

-Text Box tool: Displays a mutually exclusive option in an app.
+Text Box tool: Displays a free form text box in an app.

 Tree tool: Displays an organized, hierarchical data structure in an app.